bocadilloproject/bocadillo/docs/guides/app.md

 Debug mode discloses sensitive information about your application runtime.
 We strongly recommend to disable it in production.
 :::

-Debug mode can be enabled:
+When running via the application script, debug mode can be enabled:

-- Programmatically:
+- By setting the `BOCADILLO_DEBUG` environment variable to a non-empty value.

+- By passing `debug=True` to `app.run`:

 ```python
 app.run(debug=True)
 ```

 ::: warning CAVEAT
-For uvicorn to be able to find the application object, you should declare it as `app` in the application script — like we do on this page.
+In debug mode, for uvicorn to be able to find the application object, you should declare it as `app` in the application script — like we do on this page.

 If you can't, you should tell uvicorn by passing the `declared_as` argument: